 By adding these numbers together, your working capital to fund cash cycle would be $61M with a working capital interest cost of $7.3M.

 According to our customer data, moving to an e-invoicing process can improve the cash cycle by an average of approximately nine days.
 The reason for this is because your customer will receive the invoice straight into their AP systems within seconds instead of days.

 In addition to reducing the days, what would this significantly improved cash cycle mean for working capital interest savings?
 Let’s say you send e-invoices that make up 50% of your total sales revenue.
 By getting paid nine days faster, your company would then realize $739,000 in interest savings alone.

 Imagine what your organization could do with the savings it gets from just reducing its DSO!

-At this point, you have the innovative strategies to make your entire AR process faster, which will help reduce your DSO.
+At this point, you have the innovative strategies and best practices to make your entire AR process faster, which will help reduce your DSO.
 Great!
 Now, how do you implement these strategies?
 A good place to start is to invest in a solution that will help you go digital by using cloud-based technology.
 This will enable you to standardize the output of invoices and connect you with your trading partners for electronic communication.
 Not only will your AR process be streamlined, but you will also get paid faster.